vidalab/vidalab.github.io/source/_posts/2014-07-06-bigquery-big-data-visualization-with-d3-dot-js.markdown

 With carefully crafted data processing, we can get decent story from data.
 But this solution doesn't provide a lot of flexibility to experiment with data on the fly.
 We need a more streamlined workflow.
 Less friction can spark interesting data innovation.

 I recently delved deep into Google BigQuery.
 It's a great tool to handle big dataset.
+It's definitely going to help us handle big dataset for D3.js.

 <!-- more -->

-We will use New York Taxi dataset hosted on Google BigQuery.
+I will use New York Taxi dataset hosted on Google BigQuery.
 It is 4+ GB and has more than 350 million rows in 2 tables.
 In this article, I want to show you how to query it on the fly.
 Then use D3.js to create a line chart of total trip amount over time.
 You can explore the dataset here:

 https://bigquery.cloud.google.com/table/833682135931:nyctaxi.trip_fare?pli=1